amirongit/notecode/temporal-101-python.md

 - if non deterministic code is performed, an exception is raised
 ## How Does The Sandbox Work?
 1. global state isolation (achieved through python's builtin `exec` function)
-2. restrictions to prevent known non deterministic library calls (the python SDK implementes its own custom importer (achieved by re implementing [importlib](https://docs.python.org/3/library/importlib.html)))
+2. restrictions to prevent known non deterministic library calls (python SDK implementes its own custom importer (achieved by re implementing [importlib](https://docs.python.org/3/library/importlib.html)))
 ## Avoiding The Sandbox
 1. `temporalio.workflow.unsafe.sandbox_unrestricted` is used to remove restrictions for code blocks
-2. `sandboxed` parameter of `workflow.defn` decorator is set to `False` to avoid the workflow being executed inside the sandbox
+2. `sandboxed` parameter of `workflow.defn` decorator is set to `False` to avoid workflows being executed inside sandbox
-3. instance of `temporalio.worker.UnsandboxedWorkflowRunner` is passed to `workflow_runner` parameter of `Worker` class in order to disable sandbox for the given worker
+3. instance of `temporalio.worker.UnsandboxedWorkflowRunner` is passed to `workflow_runner` parameter of `Worker` class in order to disable sandbox for given worker
 ## Pass Through Modules
 - used to exclude activities & desired non deterministic code from sandbox & being imported on workflow definition loads
-- makes marked modules to be used directly from outside of the sandbox
+- makes marked modules to be used directly from outside of sandbox
-- possible because of the custom import system
+- possible because of custom import system
 - it is encouraged to mark all known deterministic side effect free code as pass through to avoid repetitive & expensive imports
 ### Marking Modules As Pass Through
 1. `temporalio.workflow.unsafe.imports_passed_through` is used to mark imports as pass through